California Lemon Law News + Info

 3. How Does A Lemon Title Affect The Vehicle’s Warranty?

-You should avoid purchasing vehicles with lemon titles anyway.
+Contrary to popular misconceptions, a vehicle getting a lemon title does not void the warranty left on it.
+The automaker has to honor the remaining warranty on the repurchased vehicle.
+Sometimes, the automaker will offer an extended warranty for the defective part.
+However, you should avoid purchasing vehicles with lemon titles anyway, as their market value can significantly decrease in the long run.
 Their discounted prices may be an enticing lure for those who want to purchase a used vehicle for a decent price, especially if the original defect seems minor.
-However, you should keep in mind the following: the manufacturer was given a reasonable number of chances to fix the vehicle before the vehicle was repurchased, and was unable to do so.
+However, you should note the following: the manufacturer was given a reasonable number of chances to fix the vehicle before it was repurchased, and was unable to do so.
+This can put your safety at risk and also lead to costly repairs down the line.

-Lemon Law Help by Knight Law Group is an automotive lemon law firm that exclusively practices in California.
+Lemon Law Help by Knight Law Group is an automotive lemon law firm that exclusively practices in California, with offices in Los Angeles, San Francisco, Sacramento and Orange County.
 If you are a California resident who purchased or leased a defective vehicle from a licensed dealership in California, we may be able to help you get rid of your potential lemon and recover significant cash compensation.
-Model year restrictions apply: 2017–Present vehicle models only.
+Model year restrictions apply: 2020–Present vehicle models only.

 However, we cannot help those who reside outside of California or purchased their vehicle outside of California unless they are active duty members of the Armed Forces, nor will we be able to refer those to a lemon law firm in their states.